rphovley/node-runner/readme.md

 1. Clone repo
 2. Install docker and docker-compose if you have not
-3. Copy `docker.env.template` to `docker.env` and fill with the login from your node licenses and your sendgrid api key.
+3. Copy `config.json.template` to `config.json` and fill with the login from your node licenses and your sendgrid api key.
+You can enter as many profiles as you have.
 Enter the number of pods you want the uptime script to make sure are running.
-If the number dips below the number you put, you will receive an email at the email address provided in the .env
+If the number dips below the number you put, you will receive an email at the email address provided in `config.json`
 4. Modify `docker-compose.yml` to the appropriate number of nodes you want to run.
 This project has 10 to start.
 You'll need to make sure the name of the service and the NODE_NAME for each node you run is unique.
 5. Copy the correct node artifact from `bin/artifacts` and rename it to `hyper`.
 Replace the existing `bin/hyper` executable with the one specific to your machine OS.
 6. Run `docker-compose up`